-The Friends of Saint Ronan's (FOR, the School's Parents' Association) contributed $\pm 1,193$ to school funds in the past year through their fund-raising activities, despite being unable to run their typical calendar of events.
+The Friends of Saint Ronan's (FOR, the School's Parents' Association) contributed £6,579 to school funds in the past year through their fund-raising activities.
 The Governors would like to take this opportunity to thank all those parents who gave so freely of their time in the past year.
 Their continued support is highly valued.